bardia-p/OpinionOwl/README.md

 A mini version of SurveyMonkey in which surveyors can create a survey with a three categories of questions.
 These include open-ended questions with a text-based answer, questions where a user is asked to select a number within a range, and multiple choice questions.
 The surveyor can close the survey at any point which would prevent new users from responding.
+If a survey is active, the surveyor can edit it by adding new questions or editing existing ones.
+The surveyor can also view and manage responses that were made to the active survey.
 Closing the survey generates a response form that contains a compilation of all the answers given in the survey.
 Text answers are displayed as written, answers to ranged questions are displayed as a histogram, and answers to multiple choice questions are displayed as a pie chart.